kaazing/gateway/doc/security/p_aaa_config_lm.md

     -   **Custom login modules**

         If you use the `Application Token` authentication scheme, you must supply your own custom login module.
-See [Create Custom Login Modules](p_aaa_config_custom_lm.md) and [Integrate an Existing Custom Login Module into the Gateway](p_aaa_integ_custom_lm.md).
+See [Create a Custom Login Module](p_aaa_config_custom_lm.md) and [Integrate an Existing Custom Login Module into the Gateway](p_aaa_integ_custom_lm.md).

-2. Add the `login-modules` element within the `authentication` element that you started in [Step 1](p_aaa_config_authscheme.md).
+2. Add the `login-modules` element within the `authentication` element that you started in Step 1.
 The `login-modules` element is the container for one or more login modules and it defines the scope in which security policies are enforced.
 3. Define one or more login modules to make a chain.

     Each login module in the chain is responsible for doing a little piece of work and passing along information.
 For example, one login module might check a database, another login module might contact an LDAP directory, and so on.